Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.14.0
+- Distant land loads before the main menu, instead of the first time you load a game.
+This allows earlier script access to MGE XE functions.
+- MGE XE settings can now be controlled in-game through MWSE.
+It's available on the Mod Config options page, and opens a separate window.
+The rendering will update in real-time as you change options, so that you can compare the difference.
+- Shaders can now have category annotations which are designed to help sort shaders into the correct rendering order.
+If the shader has a category specific within it, the category name will appear when a shader is added to the active list, and that shader will auto-sort into place.
+- Added an API interface to allow MWSE to control MGE XE, including runtime shader loading and variables support.
+See MWSE docs for details.
+- The very far static distance no longer rounds to the nearest integer on load/save.

 0.13.7
 - Distant land generator now selects the LOD detail at 1 cell distance from models that contain LOD nodes.
 - Fix distant land generator crash when handling some configurations of LOD nodes.